VibhuJawa/parallel-adaboost/README.md

 ### Scope for improvement:

-Change the naive formula used in  error rate to the optimized one mentioned in MIT video
+Change the naive formula used in  error rate to the optimized one (with weight rescaling) mentioned in MIT video

 ## Authors